arand013/read-me-generator/ReadME.md

 ## Usage

 1. Open terminal

-2. cd into the develop folder
+2. Now, in the read-me-generator "cd" into the develop folder

 3. Run & Test by typing "node index.js"